vindar/tgx/tools/cli_tools/README.md

 Texture export options:

-- `--no-textures`: do not export OBJ material textures.
+- `--no-textures`: do not export or copy material textures.
 - `--texture-format TYPE`: TGX color type for generated textures.
 - `--texture-size WIDTHxHEIGHT`: resize all generated textures.
 - `--texture-resize MATERIAL=WIDTHxHEIGHT`: resize one material texture.
 Can be